abhiSyncd/Java-Threads-Step-By-Step/5-a-RaceCondition-I/readMe.md

           - Then T2,T3 will go in WAIT State and will be put into a QUEUE(FIFO).
           - T1 completes and release the lock using lock.unlock() and gets into TERMINATED state
           - Then at the same time a new thread T4 comes in and tries to aquire a lock.
-            ReentrantLock Instead of putting it in a queue allows T5 to aquire a Lock, instead of T2,T3 is in a wait state
+            ReentrantLock Instead of putting it in a queue allows T4 to aquire a Lock, instead of T2,T3 is in a wait state

          But if we write : ReentrantLock lock = new ReentrantLock(true) , Then Lock becomes a Fair Lock.
-         Suppose Threads t1,t2,t3 comes at same time and
+         Suppose Threads T1,T2,T3  comes at same time and
-         - Thread t1 first aquires the lock using  lock.lock() and Becomes RUNNABLE ,
+         - Thread T1 first aquires the lock using  lock.lock() and Becomes RUNNABLE ,
-         - Then Threads t2,t3 will got in WAIT State and will be put into a QUEUE(FIFO).
+         - Then Threads T2,T3 will got in WAIT State and will be put into a QUEUE(FIFO).
-         - Thread t1 completes and release the lock using lock.unlock() and gets into TERMINATED state
+         - Thread T1 completes and release the lock using lock.unlock() and gets into TERMINATED state
          - Then the longest waiting thread will ge given a chance to aquire a lock.

-         This avoids "Starvation" and thus increases performances
+         This avoids "STARVATION" and thus increases performances

        c) Timed | Polled Lock Acquisition

            What happens if the lock owner doesn’t release it?
-           The lock will be held forever and we could be in a deadlock.
+           The lock will be held forever and we could be in a DEADLOCK.
 To prevent this issue, we will set an expiration time on the lock, so the lock will be auto-released.

          - synchronized keyword, a thread can be blocked waiting for a lock, for an indefinite period of time and there was no way to control that.
            In Intrinsic-Lock (using synchronizeeyword ) Lock-Timeout is not possible

-           Thread-1 acquires a lock on shared-object and if doesn’t unlock the data Thread-2-request-thread on WAIT state to acquire the same lock, either
+           Thread T1 acquires a lock on shared-object and if doesn’t unlock the data Thread T2-request-thread on WAIT state to acquire the same lock, either
             - Till specified Time and returns with an Exception thrown : Timed lock-acquisition
             - Poll it at specific time                                 : Polled lock-acquisition

-            - This avoids "Deadlock" using ReetrantLock.tryLock(1, TimeUnit.SECONDS) in :  acquire lock and automatically unlock it after 10 seconds https://github.com/abhiSyncd/Java-Threads-Step-By-Step/blob/master/5-b-Deadlock/src/main/e__Solution_2_UsingReetrantLock_TryLock_with_Timeout.java
+            - This avoids "Deadlock" using ReetrantLock.tryLock(10, TimeUnit.SECONDS) in :  acquire lock and automatically unlock it after 10 seconds https://github.com/abhiSyncd/Java-Threads-Step-By-Step/blob/master/5-b-Deadlock/src/main/e__Solution_2_UsingReetrantLock_TryLock_with_Timeout.java